+Abbreviations: MSSA, methicillin sensitive Staphylococcus aureus

 Outcome data for the clinical efficacy of fosfomycin in adults is well-documented and was reviewed by Falagas et al. [48] for 1604 patients with Gram-positive and Gram-negative infections (including pneumonia, osteomyelitis, meningitis, and sepsis).
 Patients were treated with intravenous fosfomycin alone or in combination with other antibiotics and clinical cure was observed in 81% of patients.
 Michalopoulos et al. [49] examined the effectiveness and safety of fosfomycin in critically ill patients with ICU-acquired infections due to carbapenem-resistant K. pneumoniae and found that current sensitivity patterns may allow for wider use of fosfomycin in adult patients, especially in combination with other antibiotics.